These Gold Wings

 8. New colleagues/friends: you meet a lot of crew that share the same passion for travel as you and you can share advice on tips about where to go and what to do.

-9. The hottest job: Being a pilot can be very attractive to women, no wonder it’s the most right-swiped job in Tinder!
+9. The hottest job: Being a pilot is a magnet for interest and attraction, no wonder it’s the most right-swiped job in Tinder!

 10. Getting paid for doing what you love doing: flying and traveling.